stephanj/DeepSearch/README.md

 - **Distributes** them across search engines: three queries are searched on Google, three on Bing, and three on Yahoo.
 - **Aggregates** all retrieved content and **processes** it with Google Gemini to generate a comprehensive research report.

+Example on the following query : [How to use search and AST to improve RAG for large codebases?](https://github.com/stephanj/DeepSearch/blob/master/examples/howtousesearchandasttoimproveragforlargecodebases-20250205_215207.md)

 ### Missing Features

 - [ ] Support YouTube transcripts